surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 ## SSH

 Enable SSH connection by select checkbox for SSH.
 Select SSH encryption to protect the data as it passes between AcuBi and database.
-This is one
+This is one way of securing your data.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/ae5840d5f43f11702ee7a826f1a77aaed42ba463/images/New_version5/TD_Database_Connection_image4.png)
  <b><font color = "Black" >Image 2</font></b>